 Of course we can do this best with pure functions (we can also do it with impure

 functions, it’s just not as effective.
-And yes, we can do it with OOP methods, but it’s
+And yes, we can sometimes do it with OOP methods, but it’s even less effective).

 Testing code that relies on hidden state and side-effects is a bit like changing the oil in a Bugatti Veyron, where you have to remove 16 drain plugs, but only after removing parts of the underbody.
 Then you need to remove the rear fender liners and deck (by removing scores of bolts).
 It takes more than 20 hours.
 Just to change the oil.